js-joda/js-joda/_includes/CheatSheet.md

 ## ZonedDateTime

 ZonedDateTime represents a date-time with a time-zone in the ISO-8601 calendar system.
-Without the iana tzdb loaded, ZonedDateTime only supports time-zones with a fixed Offset such as `UTC` or `UTC+02:00` and the system default time-zone `SYSTEM`.
+Without support for loading iana time-zone databases, ZonedDateTime currently only supports time-zones with a fixed Offset such as `UTC` or `UTC+02:00` and the system default time-zone `SYSTEM`.

 ### The system default time zone

 The `SYSTEM` time-zone is a NON standard zone-id, that is introduced by js-joda because the javascript spec does not provide an API for the system default zone-id.
-The javascript spec only provides the system default tome-zone offset for a point in the timeline
+The javascript spec only provides the system default time-zone offset for a point in the timeline
 (Date.prototype.getTimezoneOffset()).

-It is not recommended to exchange zoned-date-times with the SYSTEM zone-id between javascript engines, because the default time-zone may differ on the other machine.
+It is not recommended to exchange zoned-date-times with the SYSTEM zone-id between javascript engines, because the default time-zone may differ on other machines.
 Before a ZonedDateTime is exchanged, it should be converted to a fixed offset zone.

 ```javascript